baumrock/RockFrontend/docs/ajax/readme.md

 return ['foo' => 'bar'];
 ```

-### Global access control
+## _init.php file

-You can set global rules for all ajax endpoints by creating a file `/site/templates/ajax/_init.php` like this:
+You can create a file `/site/templates/ajax/_init.php` and this file will be loaded before any ajax request!

+This can be handy to either add global access control rules (eg allowing ajax only for logged in users for all endpoints) or to add custom variables:

 ```php
 <?php